-The National Trust for Jersey is an independent charitable organisation, which permanently protects and cares for over 1,700 vergees of land, 19,000 metres of footpath and 30 historic buildings for the benefit of the Island.
+The National Trust for Jersey is an independent charitable organisation.
+They protect, manage and preserve Jersey's natural beauty, rich wildlife and historic places, from clifftops to coast, from landscapes to buildings, including over 1,700 vergees of land, 19,000 metres of footpath and 30 historic buildings, for the benefit of the Island.